skybet/skybet.github.io/_posts/2015-11-18-velocity-2015-summary.md

-Many of the tasks that are undertaken by the technical staff are in response to unintended and surprising consequences of automation, provide a reason for the counter-intuitive observation that despite automating "all the things" we need to hire more engineers, not less.
+Many of the tasks that are undertaken by the technical staff are in response to unintended and surprising consequences of automation, provide a reason for the counter-intuitive observation that despite automating "all the things" we need to hire more engineers, not fewer.

 We're going to be looking into more detail at our successful operations of our products at our regular squad retrospectives.